gbhumphrey1/GA_ANN/README.md

 GA_ANN
 ======

-The GA_ANN repository contains 2 R scripts used to implement the GA_ANN IVS algorithm described in ***
+The GA_ANN repository contains two R scripts used to implement the GA_ANN IVS algorithm described in ***